chipwillman/VendAPI.Net/README.md

 To setup the draw kick, you will need to install a google chrome extension that makes a web posts to your POS terminal.

+### Setup the web application

+* There are two versions of the VendHook included

+.NET 4.5 - [VendAPI.Net\VendHook] Works on Windows Vista/7/8/2008

+.NET 4.0 - [VendAPI.Net\Vend.Net2] Works on Windows XP SP3/Windows Embedded

 ####Pre-requisites
 * POS Printer Driver
 	+ Use CD From POS vendor